helm/charts/incubator/vault/README.md

 This chart will do the following:

 * Implement a Vault deployment
-* Optionally, deploy a consul agent in the pod
+* Optionally, deploy a consul agent in the pod and a Prometheus exporter for metrics

 Please note that a backend service for Vault (for example, Consul) must be deployed beforehand and configured with the `vault.config` option.
 YAML